Categories

 • Sunscreen product labels must be bilingual (English and French) and meet specific format and content requirements outlined in the Food and Drugs Act and Regulations.

-• Labels should include the product’s drug identification number (DIN) or natural product number (NPN) if applicable.
+• Labels must include the product’s drug identification number (DIN) or natural product number (NPN)

 • Ensure accurate SPF (Sun Protection Factor) labeling and UV protection claims.